hotosm/docs/docs/projects/future-plans.md

 - Historically we may have used OpenLayers and Leaflet in some places.
   This should be consolidated around MapLibre.
-- We have many implementation of MapLibre in our different tools.
+- We have many implementations of MapLibre in our different tools.
 Ideally we can use the same wrapper implementation, improving developer experience and speed of development.
 - **Option 1**: contribute to an existing established tool, that can compile